 A meta-analysis performed by Harter et al in 2009, involving 199 research studies across 150 organizations and 44 industries from 26 countries found that the productivity of units with lower employee engagement dropped by 18% as compared to units having highly engaged employees.

-Despite the fact that employee engagement has become a buzzword in modern business organizations, most organizations still need to comprehend its true meaning.
-A majority of organizations believe that having an engaged workforce is all about providing the best compensation in the industry and ensuring that they get top facilities at the workplace.
+Even though employee engagement has become a buzzword today, most organizations still need to comprehend its true meaning.
+Many organizations still believe that can build an engaged workforce by just offering the best compensation in the industry and the best facilities at the workplace.

 However, employee engagement includes much more than this.
 It is about how the employees feel about their work and workplace.
-It is about the extent to which the employees feel involved with the organization, and just the personal growth and the financial benefits they receive.
+It is about how involved employees feel with the organization, and not just the financial benefits they receive.